2010 Pan Pacific Champion (4x100m medley relay)

 Gangloff once again struck gold in Beijing, helping lead the United States to a win in the 400-meter medley relay.
 Individually, he also reached the finals of the 100-meter breaststroke for his second consecutive Olympics.

-Prior to the Beijing Olympics, Mark was a gold medalist at the 2005 World Championships and the 2003 and 2007 Pan American Games, taking gold in the 4x100-meter medley relay and the 100-meter breaststroke.
+Prior to the Beijing Olympics, Mark was a gold medalist at the 2005 World Championships and the 2003 and 2007 Pan American Games, taking gold in the 4×100-meter medley relay and the 100-meter breaststroke.
 He remains the Pan-Am Games record holder in the 100-meter breaststroke and was part of the 400-meter medley team that earned the same distinction.

-The Olympic gold medalists’ professional career was preceded by an amateur career that boasted national championships, All-Americans and state titles.
-While at national swimming powerhouse Auburn University, Mark won an individual championship in 2004 and helped lead the Tigers to back-to-back national titles in 2003 and 2004.
+The Olympic gold medalists’ professional career was preceded by an amateur career that boasted national championships, All-American and state titles.
+While at the national swimming powerhouse of Auburn University, Mark won an individual championship in 2004 and helped lead the Tigers to back-to-back national titles in 2003 and 2004.
 A four-time SEC Champion and a 13-time All American, Gangloff lived up to the hype that came from being a 4-time Ohio State Champion swimmer while at Akron Firestone High School.
+(Blog post with Gangloff: Swimming in College: Navigating the Recruiting Process)

 FROM ACTOR TO AMBASSADOR

 Gangloff translates his experiences in the pool into everyday life.
 Like Barrowman for him, Gangloff is passionate about inspiring others, and he does so through lessons he has taken from the pool.
-From sharing tales of Olympic glory to reflecting back to the hard work and dedication that comes with training, Gangloff has been able to connect with a wide spectrum of organizations, from youths to corporations.
+From sharing tales of Olympic glory to reflecting back on the hard work and dedication that comes with training, Gangloff has been able to connect with a wide spectrum of organizations, from youths to corporations.
 As an Olympic medalist, Gangloff is able to share his gold medal story to motivate others.

 Outside of coaching for the University of Missouri, Gangloff is also active in Right to Play, an international organization committed to improving health, living situations and conflict resolution in third-world countries through sport.
 Now an athlete ambassador, he was particularly drawn to the organization because of his belief in a healthy and active lifestyle.
 In September 2008 he attended a gala and workshop in New York.